 This is a two platform station and is the furthest north station in Britain.
-One platform is partly covered by the all-over timber roof of the station, a remarkable survivor, all the more remarkable that Wick has also survived.
+The main platform, on the west side of the station^s loop, is partly covered by the all-over timber roof of the station, a remarkable survivor, all the more remarkable that Wick has also survived.
+The other and shorter platform, without a loop, is on the west side of the island platform.

 Welsh^s Crossing Halt